mdavindarinaldy/fgo24-tickitz/README.md

 # Basic React Project Tickitz

 This project is for training only.
-This project is react-based web application
+This is a react based cinema ticketing web application.
+This project is using The Movie Database (TMDB) API to display list of movie.

 ## Preview

 ![Preview](./preview.png)